raspy135/Qun-synthesizer/README.md

 * Rotate the dial = Change the current parameter.
 * ![parameter_select_change](manual_images/parameter_select_change.gif)

-*Some parameters does action just by pressing the button. (e.g. load preset)
+*Some parameters do an action just by pressing the button. (e.g. load preset)

 ### Dumping current preset
 All tone configuration can be specified as sort of MIDI CC signals.Pressing “REC” button will dump all configuration.